Holographic Algorithms Beyond Matchgates: Some Example Problems

 It turns out that for all values of $\lambda \neq \pm 2 i$, the generalized Fibonacci gates of type $\lambda$ are $\mathscr{P}$-transformable.
 The value of $\lambda$ indicates under which holographic transformation the signatures become product type.
-For $\lambda = \pm 2 i$, the generalized Fibonacci gates of type $\lambda$ are vanishing, which means the output is always zero for every possible input.
+For $\lambda = \pm 2 i$, the generalized Fibonacci gates of type $\lambda$ are vanishing, which means the output is always zero for every possible input (see~\cite{CGW16} for more on vanishing signatures).